for impact accounts and Designated IMpact Accounts

 (a) Recommendation Privileges.
 You may make non-binding and non-compulsory recommendations regarding investment of Account Assets within one or more pre-approved investment opportunities that are deemed by the Foundation to be program-related or mission-related investments that further its exempt purposes (“Investments”).
 We ordinarily try to honor recommendations regarding Grants to eligible public charities if the Account Assets are liquid or may be liquidated easily, unless it has reason to believe that such recommendations, if followed, might be contrary to IRS regulations or other applicable law.
 In addition, you may recommend that an investment be transferred to an eligible public charity in kind, subject to the investment company restrictions, if the grantee accepts receipt of the illiquid assets.

 With regard to Investments, we attempt to vet and approve Investments in companies or projects that align with or further our purposes, and recommendations regarding participation in such Investments will ordinarily be approved, provided that liquid Account Assets exist.
 Donor acknowledges and agrees that, once Investments are made, recommendations to divest the Investment may be difficult or impossible.
 In any event, Foundation is entitled to disregard any recommendation made by Donor, to retain all or some of such funds rather than approving a Grant, to maintain the Account’s position within any or all of its Investments, and/or to distribute all or some of the Account to a different charitable organization than the one that Donor recommends.
-Donor understands that, in accordance with IRS requirements, any recommendation shall be advisory only, shall not be binding upon the Foundation, and shall not be the sole criteria used by Foundation in determining whether or not to make a Grant.
+Donor understands that, in accordance with IRS requirements, any recommendation shall be advisory only, shall not be binding upon the Foundation, and shall not be the sole criteria used by Foundation in determining whether or not to make a Grant or an investment.
 In addition, Donor understands that the Foundation will not make Grants or investments in organizations or projects which it deems, in its sole discretion, to be antithetical to the cause of Christ or to Christian principles.

 (c) Evaluating Recommendations.
 The Foundation is entitled to evaluate your recommendations according to the interests of the Foundation in fulfilling its IRC § 501(c)(3) purposes.
 This includes, but is not limited to, ensuring that the charities, companies, or projects have purpose(s) provided by IRC § 170(c)(2)(B), that any Grant or Investment complies with Foundation’s policies and guidelines relating to the operation of its Account, and that the charity is in compliance with the IRC and other applicable laws.